Relativistic location algorithm in curved spacetime: Code test and benchmarks

 \subsection{Test results}

-Test results for $n=5$ emission points are presented in Figs. \ref{fig:plotHerr-n5k} through \ref{fig:plotVerr-n5p10}.
+Test results for $n=5$ emission points are presented in Figs. \ref{fig:plotHerr-n5k}--\ref{fig:plotVerr-n5p10}.
 The vertical errors correspond to errors projected in the direction orthogonal to the WGS-84 reference ellipsoid, and the horizontal errors correspond to errors projected along directions tangent to the WGS-84 ellipsoid.
-For the Kerr metric, the $\mathtt{squirrel.jl}$ code can achieve in most cases submillimeter accuracy, demonstrating a potential for extreme precision in vacuum environments; the methods presented in the $\mathtt{squirrel.jl}$ code may be ideal for relativistic location in space navigation.
-When atmospheric and ionospheric effects are included, the $\mathtt{squirrel.jl}$ code yields errors on the order of a centimeter, as illustrated in Figs. \ref{fig:plotHerr-n5p0} and \ref{fig:plotVerr-n5p0}.
+For the Kerr metric, the \textsc{squirrel.jl} code can achieve in most cases submillimeter accuracy, demonstrating a potential for extreme precision in vacuum environments; the methods presented in the \textsc{squirrel.jl} code may be ideal for relativistic location in space navigation.
+When tropospheric and ionospheric effects are included, the \textsc{squirrel.jl} code yields errors on the order of a centimeter, as illustrated in Figs. \ref{fig:plotHerr-n5p0} and \ref{fig:plotVerr-n5p0}.

-Figures \ref{fig:plotHerr-n5p1} through \ref{fig:plotVerr-n5p10} illustrate positioning errors when including uncertainties in the determination of the atmospheric and ionospheric index of refraction.
-These tests were performed using the perturbation model described in the preceding section; the test cases were generated with the unperturbed metric, and for the tests themselves, the perturbed metric is used in the locator functions of the $\mathtt{squirrel.jl}$ code (which take the metric functions as an input).
+Figures \ref{fig:plotHerr-n5p1}--\ref{fig:plotVerr-n5p10} illustrate positioning errors when including uncertainties in the determination of the tropospheric and ionospheric index of refraction.
+These tests were performed using the perturbation model described in the preceding section; the test cases were generated with the unperturbed metric, and for the tests themselves, the perturbed metric is used in the locator functions of the \textsc{squirrel.jl} code (which take the metric functions as an input).
 Errors resulting from an uncertainty of $1\%$ in the determination of the ionospheric refractive index are illustrated in Figs. \ref{fig:plotHerr-n5p1} and \ref{fig:plotVerr-n5p1}; this is the best result one can realistically expect to achieve with the approximation \eqref{IndexofRefractionIonospherePhase} for GNSS signal frequencies of $\sim 1~{\rm GHz}$ (but we reiterate that higher signal frequencies can achieve improved accuracy with the same approximation).
 Even then, the horizontal positioning errors are for the most part confined to less than $\sim 10~{\rm cm}$ to a $95\%$ confidence level, while the vertical errors exhibit a systematic shift of $\sim 20~{\rm cm}$, which corresponds to the fact that the perturbations to the index of refraction in our perturbation model are positive, and that the index of refraction profiles vary primarily in the radial direction.